POMC, PCSK1, and LEPR deficiency are all rare autosomal recessive disorders that lead to hyperphagia and early-onset, severe obesity1-3

 Uncovering Rare Obesity® can help support a diagnosis of POMC, PCSK1, or LEPR deficiency

-A no-charge,* extensive genetic testing program for MC4R pathway diseases
+A no-charge,* genetic testing program for MC4R pathway diseases

-The gene panel includes 79 genes and 1 chromosome region, reflective of nearly all of the most frequently tested genes associated with obesity.
+The gene panel includes 87 genes and 1 chromosome region, reflective of nearly all of the most frequently tested genes associated with obesity.
+This is not a test for Prader-Willi syndrome.10

 Tailored support for results interpretation

-Access to a geneticist to help interpret results and licensed genetic counselors for your patients are available.
+The program provides you with access to a geneticist to help interpret results, as well as board-certified genetic counselors for your patients.
 Services are provided through third-party partners.

 Testing conducted by a laboratory partner